YashuSingla/JkTest-backend/README.md

 The application provides the following routes and functionalities:

 #### Authentication Routes:
-- `GET /auth/google`: Validates the google token and sent back JWT token to frontend.
+- `GET /auth/google`: Validates the Google token and sends back a JWT token to the frontend.

 #### Post Management Routes:
 - `GET /posts`: Retrieves a list of all posts (public).